-Raised to evangelise, the Army spontaneously embarked on schemes for the social betterment of the poor.
-Such concerns developed, wherever the Army operates, in practical, skilled and cost-effective ways.
+Raised to evangelize, The Salvation Army spontaneously embarked on schemes for the social betterment of the poor.
+Such concerns developed, wherever The Salvation Army operates, in practical, skilled and cost-effective ways.
 Evolving social services meet endemic needs and specific crises worldwide.
 Highly trained staff are employed in up-to-date facilities.

 The need for modernization and longer-term development is under continual review.
-Increasingly, the Army's policy and its indigenous membership allow it to cooperate with international relief agencies and governments alike.
+Increasingly, The Salvation Army's policy and its indigenous membership allow it to cooperate with international relief agencies and governments alike.

-The Army's partnership with both private and public philanthropy will continue to bring comfort to the needy, while the proclamation of God's redemptive love revealed in Jesus Christ offers individuals and communities the opportunity to know spiritual fulfilment here on earth and a place in Christ's eternal Kingdom.
+The Salvation Army's partnership with both private and public philanthropy will continue to bring comfort to the needy, and the proclamation of God's redemptive love revealed in Jesus Christ offers individuals and communities the opportunity to know spiritual fulfillment here on earth and a place in Christ's eternal Kingdom.

 Grounded in Faith: Open to All.

 Please read the article that was featured in The Washington Times and contributed by Commissioner William A. Roberts, former National Commander for The Salvation Army USA.

 For more information about The Salvation Army's nondiscrimination policies, please visit here.

 For all media inquiries, please contact Marketing & Special Events Coordinator, Emily Fleisher at Emily.Fleisher@uss.salvationarmy.org